bitpwr/bondebussen/README.md

 ## Prerequisites

-Keys to access the SL api must be added to a `.env` file.
+To add metrics to influxdb, provide secrets in a `.env` file.
 Use the `env` file as a template.

 ## Setup